crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/bouncers-api.md

  - Authentication via API token (rather than JWT as Security Engine/cscli)
  - Reading decisions

-This guide will assume that you already have Security Engine running locally.
+This guide will assume that you already have a `Security Engine` running locally.

 ## Authentication